citp/ott-tracking/roku/README.md

 ## Scripts to run

+### Capturing Packets

+The first two steps let you create pcap files for Roku's traffic.

 First, edit `start_arpspoof.sh`.
 Replace `10.0.0.1` with the IP address of your router.
 Replace `10.0.0.13` with the IP address of